 Dependents of Military Members & Veterans

-There are certain GI Bill benefits that are able to be transferred from the active duty member or Veteran to their dependents (spouses or children).
-The Montgomery GI Bill and the Post 9/11 GI Bill are two such programs.
-In order to qualify for these programs, the armed forces member must relinquish and sign over benefits to the intended dependent.
+The Post 9/11 GI Bill benefits are able to be transferred from an active duty member to his or her dependents (spouses or children).
+In order to qualify for this, the military member must be actively serving in some capacity, either Active Duty, Reserves, or National Guard to be able to transfer entitlement.
+Once a service member leaves the military, he or she can no longer make that transfer.
 Contact your installation's education officer for details in signing over benefits to spouses or children.

 |Free Tuition for North Dakota Dependents||

 If you are the dependent of a North Dakota veteran who was killed, totally disabled or declared missing in action, you may attend a North Dakota University System institution without paying tuition or fees for up to 45 months.

 To be eligible, you first must be accepted for enrollment by a University System campus.
 General information on this program can be found on the North Dakota Veterans Affairs website.
 For detailed information, contact the Business Office or veterans services department on the campus of your choice.

 MyCAA is an educational initiative sponsored by the DOD.
 Under this initiative, military spouses are able to receive up to $6,000 in financial assistance to help them pursue their education.
 For more information on this program, please visit: MyCAA.

 The day you join the Army National Guard you become eligible for tuition assistance, even if you’re still in high school.
 Tuition assistance may be used in addition to the Montgomery G.I.
 Bill, Army National Guard G.I.
 Bill Kicker, Active Duty Montgomery G.I.
 Bill and Pell Grants.

 For more information, visit the North Dakota National Guard website.